strangebuzz/cache-watcher/README.md

 ## Running the watcher ⚡

 Now that you have built or downloaded the program, let's try it.
-If you run it without arguments, it will display the help message.
+If you run it without arguments, it displays the help message.
 If you are at the root of your Symfony application, you can start to watch your project files with the following command:

 ```